-Manufacturers are about to run into a big problem: the loss of skilled labor.
-For the last three years, the demand for skilled trade workers has sky-rocketed.¹ As time goes on, the demand for welders, electricians, machinists—you name it—will only increase.
+Manufacturers are currently facing a big problem when it comes to training skilled trade workers: a shrinking talent pool.
+In the last ten years, U.S. talent shortage has tripled.
+And as time goes on, the demand for welders, electricians, machinists—you name it—will only increase.

 Give your current staff the specialized skills you need them to have…